-&lt;sup>1 As at the date of this report the Company has 10,000,000 performance rights held with the following performance conditions:
+1 As at the date of this report the Company has 10,000,000 performance rights held with the following performance conditions:

 10,000,000 convertible upon the Company achieving a 20 day VWAP of 2.5 cents per share.
+The milestone has been met.

-Subject to achievement of the performance conditions one share will be issued for each performance right that has vested on the same terms and conditions as the Company's issued shares and will rank equally with all other issued shares from the issue date.
+When requested by the holder, one share will be issued for each performance right that has vested on the same terms and conditions as the Company's issued shares and will rank equally with all other issued shares from the issue date.